 Reactions from food allergies can vary from mild to severe.
 Food allergy symptoms usually develop within a few minutes to a few hours of eating.
 The most common food allergy symptoms include:

 Metallic taste has been identified as a symptom of some food allergies.
 If you develop metallic taste consistently after eating certain foods, this may be an indication of a food allergy.
 Tree nuts and shellfish are the most common food allergies that cause metallic taste.

-Symptoms like metallic taste are quite common in cases of allergies, and can appear anywhere from immediately after eating the allergen to hours after eating it.
+If you are experiencing metallic taste after eating, this may be a sign of a larger issue.
 Anaphylaxis, a more severe reaction to food, happens when the body systematically tries to ward off the allergens, and closes off the airways and throat, often causing blood pressure to dramatically decrease and the heart rate to increase.
 This kind of allergic reaction is usually sudden and needs to be taken care of by professionals immediately.
-Sometimes, these serious reactions start with a metallic taste in the mouth, which can serve as a warning sign to get help right away.

 There are no known cures for food allergies.
 The best way to avoid food allergies is to stay away from any foods that may cause a reaction.
 Carrying an injectable solution (EpiPen), as prescribed by doctors, is another way to ensure your safety if you ever come across the allergen accidentally.

 In addition to food allergies causing metallic taste, specific allergies, including hay fever, are also known to cause metallic taste.
 Hay fever is an allergy to pollen or dust.
 Hay fever can leave a metallic taste in your mouth due to inflamed nasal passages that disrupt your ability to taste.
 Other common symptoms of hay fever include runny nose, fatigue, coughing, and itchy eyes.
 Hay fever is typically worse between March and September, when the pollen count is higher.